Year of Publication

 Net present values were used to calculate the amount of benefits (federal grant money) that would have to be realized in order to offset the costs.
 For the purpose of this analysis the infrastructure and user costs of connecting Kentucky to Washington DC were used.
 Sensitivity analysis was performed at various discount rates, growth rates and various life spans of NLR.
 The benefit amount needed to break even is sensitive to the life span of the project.
 Higher benefit amounts are needed to break even at lower life spans.
 The benefit amount is relatively the same with minor changes in discount rate and benefit growth rate.
 At a discount rate of 5%, the average benefits that have to be realized in order to offset the costs were approximately $1.8 million (assuming that NLR’s lifespan is 20 years).
 The results of this analysis indicate that the benefit amount needed to break even with the cost of implementing NLR’s minimum capacity can be realized by the two major research institutions in the state in the form of grant dollars.
 However for these institutions to get these grants, the state should provide financial aid and support.
 In addition, the state institutions could also consider joining Light rail consortiums headed by states like Georgia to further reduce the recurring costs.

 Perumal, Chithra, "Economic Analysis of Kentucky Being a Part of the National Lambda Rail" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 77.